FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Intermittent refractive scattering

-Thus, for typically presumed parameters for cool gas in the CGM, a single spherical cloud does not have sufficient bending power to produce multiple refractive images ($\kappa < 1$).
 An ensemble of such cloudlets has a collective convergence of $\kappa_{\rm tot} \sim \sqrt{N_c} \kappa_{\rm sphere}$, where $N_c = f_V R / r_c$ is the average number of cloudlets that intersect a given line of sight.
 In order for an ensemble of such cloudlets to produce many refractive images, hundreds of cloudlets would need to be intersected by the average line of sight.
-Therefore, if the cool gas comprises spherical cloudlets with $\sim 10\,{\rm pc}$ characteristic scales, we do not expect significant refractive scattering, consistent with \citet{masribas2025refractive}.
 Note, however, that the total number of refractive images that are formed is roughly $\sim \kappa_{\rm tot}^2$.
 This scales only linearly with the volume filling factor, but is highly sensitive to the cloud size at fixed $f_V$, scaling as $\sim r_c^{-3}$.
-Thus, even if only a small fraction of the total volume of cloudlets comprises sub-parsec cloudlets, intermittent refractive scattering is still possible from spherical cloudlets without invoking a power spectrum of internal density fluctuations.
+Thus, even if only a small fraction of the total volume of cloudlets comprises sub-parsec cloudlets, intermittent refractive scattering is still possible from spherical cloudlets.